AllNamesRTaken/GoodCore/README.md

 # GoodCore
 Good Core typescript library with utility functions and effective data structures for use with both Node and browser.

-**important! the default umd package is now goodcore.es6.umd.min.js (es6), if you need es5 you have to explicitly import the goodcore.umd.min.js**

 It brings:
 - type definitions
 - fluent api where applicable